garykac/woven/docs/spell-list.md

 ### Scorch
 ```
-. @ . .
+@ . . .
-X . . .
+.
+X . .
 . . .
 X
 ```
 Element: Fire

 'Category: Eye Move, Eye Other Attack

-Move one of your Eyes 3 spaces, removing one opponent Eye from each location it moves into this turn.
+Move one of your Eyes 4 spaces, removing one opponent Eye from each location it moves into this turn.
 Consume this Eye.

 ### Seek
 ```
-@ . .
+X @ . .
 X
-X . . .
 ```
 Element: Air

 'Category: Eye Move

-Move one of your Eyes 4 spaces.
+Move one of your Eyes 2 spaces.
 If it ends in the same location as another Mage's Eye, then move your Eye to that Mage's location.

 ### Shield
 ```